Cycling Events - coming soon

-Considering their home country is Sweden, it’s no wonder the edgy company made its debut in the ski racing market.
+Conceptualised in Sweden, it should come as little surprise to learn that the edgy company made its debut in the ski racing market.
 Utilising innovative ideas and solutions, the company set about redefining what it meant to be safe out on the snow.
-Today their equipment protects athletes on the snow, dirt and road and even consists of an eyewear range.
+Today its equipment protects athletes on the snow, dirt and road.

-POCs use of scientific processes to help develop their products is all encompassing throughout their range.
-Stemming from internal research, the company developed the AVIP initiative, with AVIP standing for Attention, Visibility, Interaction and Protection.
+Stemming from internal research, the company developed AVIP initiative, with AVIP standing for Attention, Visibility, Interaction and Protection.
 The AVIP initiative looks to increase road bike safety through developing products that increase awareness of the rider.
 If you’ve ever seen a POC helmet while out riding in a florescent orange colour, then you’ve seen the AVIP system in action.

 Along with the AVIP initiative, the helmets use several other safety features such as MIPS and ICE.
 MIPS, or Multi-Directional Impact Protection System, is found on select helmets such as the popular Octal and uses an inner shell that allows the head to slide relative to the helmet, which better protects the head during angled impacts.

-POC's range of road cycling products, with their vibrant colours and minimalistic designs, have proven a hit with riders.
-Their most recognisable product has been the Octal helmet, seen on the heads of riders from the Cannondale-Drapac Pro Cycling team.
-Along with their helmets, they also produce a line of road cycling kits that carry their vibrant colour palette and simple Swedish design.
+With vibrant colours and minimalistic designs dominating the product line-up, POC's range of road cycling products have proven a hit with riders.
+The most recognisable product has been the Octal bike helmet, seen on the heads of riders from the Cannondale-Drapac Pro Cycling team.
+Along with helmets, the Swedish brand also produces a line of high quality road cycling kits carrying POC’s own vibrant colour palette and simple Swedish design.
 The cycling kit collections include the Fondo range, AVIP Pro Line and Race Day range.
-Other notable products include their gloves, like the Fondo and Softshell models, and the DO Blade and DO Half Blade range of eyewear.
+Other notable products include gloves, and the DO range of cycling eyewear.

-POC’s wheels category encompasses all off-road bike-related sports, from downhill to trail and cross country.
-Their downhill range covers all the major protection accessories and includes the Coron and Cortex full face helmets, Cornea and Retina models of goggles and the Resistance range of jerseys and shorts.
+The POC range of Mountain Bike wear caters to riders from all disciplines including downhill, trail, and cross country.
+The downhill range covers all the major protection accessories and including full face helmets, goggles as well as jerseys and pants.
 There's also a range of protective body armour to be used in downhill and enduro riding.
 Most models include VPD, or Visco-Elastic Polymer Dough, which is a highly impact absorbent material that changes from soft to hard in the event of an impact.